csci-182/fall2022/pages/html_reference/linking.md

 styles/my_style.css # go into the styles directory and access the my_style.css file styles/dark/new.css # go into the styles directory, then into the dark directory, and access the new.css file
 ```
-<a href="/fall2022/assets/paths.zip">Download the sample files</a> to experiment with relative file paths (and view the home/index.html).

-## 2. Linking to pages within your own site
-TBD

-## 3. Linking to external pages
+## 2. Linking to external pages
+Note that if the resource is on someone else's computer, you need to provide a "fully qualified" URL path, including the protocol (https), the server name (google.com), and then file path (none specified in this case).

 <iframe src="//codepen.io/vanwars/embed/mERgZY/?height=300&theme-id=18654&default-tab=html,result" allowfullscreen="true" class="codepen-frame"></iframe>

-## 4. Linking to page regions
+## 3. Linking to page regions
+Note that the href value is prefaced with a hash tag (#) followed by the id of the section where you want to jump:

 <iframe src="//codepen.io/vanwars/embed/rLjbXG/?height=300&theme-id=18654&default-tab=html,result" allowfullscreen="true" class="codepen-frame"></iframe>

-## 5. Organizing links into a menu
+## 4. Organizing links into a menu
 The links in this example don't link to anything (yet), but is meant to show that div and span tags can be useful for grouping links into conceptual widgets (like menus)
 <iframe src="//codepen.io/vanwars/embed/YMWqoO/?height=300&theme-id=18654&default-tab=html,result" allowfullscreen="true" class="codepen-frame"></iframe>